logzio/logz-docs/_source/logzio_collections/_metrics-sources/azure-monitor.md

 ##### Download the Logz.io certificate

-Now we'll set up your Metricbeat server.
+For HTTPS shipping, download the Logz.io public certificate to your certificate authority folder.

-Download the Logz.io public certificate to your certificate authority folder.
+You'll need to run this command on the server that hosts Metricbeat:

 ```shell
 sudo wget https://raw.githubusercontent.com/logzio/public-certificates/master/COMODORSADomainValidationSecureServerCA.crt -P /etc/pki/tls/certs/